echohuiecho/python-data-analysis-and-visualization/README.md

 # Python Practices for Data Analysis and Data Visualization
 ## :question: About
 This repository contains my continuing practice of basic data science techniques using Python.
-It includes practicing data analysis and data visualization using libraries like pandas, numpy, matplotlib.
+It includes practicing data analysis and data visualization using libraries like pandas, NumPy, matplotlib.

 ## :hammer: Technologies
 - Python